 The Mosaic covenant was impossible to keep perfectly.
 This one would not rely on men upholding their end of the agreement.
 The perfect sacrifice of Jesus made a way for God’s people to go before His presence in the Holy of Holies.

 Therefore, he is the mediator of a new covenant, so that those who are called may receive the promised eternal inheritance, since a death has occurred that redeems them from the transgressions committed under the first covenant.
 Hebrews 9:15

 The Everlasting Promise

 The Bible continuously mentions that covenants are everlasting.
+These covenants meanings are not for the light of heart!
 God cut covenants with Abraham, Moses or David and more.
 Each time the Word of God reminds us that His promises are forever.

 But the steadfast love of the Lord is from everlasting to everlasting on those who fear him, and his righteousness to children’s children, to those who keep his covenant and remember to do his commandments.
 Psalm 103:17-18